 Happy Holidays my friends!

-This Swiss Chard Tart with Chevre and Leeks is a festive vegetarian entree for special occasions.
+This Swiss Chard Tart with Chevre and Leeks is a festive vegetarian entree perfect for entertaining and special occasions.

 - ¾ cup blanched almonds